google/highway/README.md

 *   [zimt](https://github.com/kfjahnke/zimt): C++11 template library to process n-dimensional arrays with multi-threaded SIMD code
 *   [vectorized Quicksort](https://github.com/google/highway/tree/master/hwy/contrib/sort) ([paper](https://arxiv.org/abs/2205.05982))

-If you'd like to get Highway, in addition to cloning from this Github repository or using it as a Git submodule, you can also find it in the following package managers or repositories: alpinelinux, conan-io, conda-forge, DragonFlyBSD, freebsd, ghostbsd, microsoft/vcpkg, MidnightBSD, MSYS2, NetBSD, openSUSE,
+If you'd like to get Highway, in addition to cloning from this GitHub repository or using it as a Git submodule, you can also find it in the following package managers or repositories: alpinelinux, conan-io, conda-forge, DragonFlyBSD, freebsd, ghostbsd, microsoft/vcpkg, MidnightBSD, MSYS2, NetBSD, openSUSE,